 Afternoon: 1:30 PM – 4:30 PM

-However, as the museum is still relatively new and recently discovered artifacts are constantly added to expand the collection, the museum may be closed sometimes for maintenance without prior notice.
+The museum is still relatively new, and recently discovered artifacts are constantly added to the collection.
+As a result, the museum may sometimes be closed without prior maintenance notice.

 Entrance fee: Free